cypress-io/cypress-docker-images/CONTRIBUTING.md

 **important ⚠️** please use `cypress/browsers` Docker image with the Node version that **matches** the Node version bundled inside Cypress you are about to install there.

-This will create new folder `included/<Cypress version>`
+This will create new folder `included/<Cypress version>` See [generate-included-image.js](scripts/generate-included-image.js) file for details.

 2. add new line to [included/README.md](included/README.md) file with the new image information
 3. add new folder to Git
 4. update [circle.yml](circle.yml) file by running `npm run build` and commit the changes.
-4. open a pull request.
+5. open a pull request.

 ## Tagging the latest image